Orbis reacted as if he had been punched in the gut. “WHAT?”

 “Yee-ha!”
 Bang gabbled, starting.
 “What is up with you?”

 “We got shit comin’ fast!”
 ROM said.
-Her fingers were a blur over the keyboard.
+Her fingers were a blur

 “What are you talking about?”
 Paine asked for all of them.